 by Katie Brazerol

-Since National Pet Week is May 3–May 9, 2015, and our curriculum celebrates baby animals in the first theme of May, this is a great time to think about family pets.
+National Pet Week is celebrated annually in May, so this is a great time to think about family pets.
 The preschool years are often the time when children begin asking their families for a pet.
 They may have visions of fluffy little balls of fur to hold and cuddle and love.
 However, the reality of pet ownership entails much more.

 Pet ownership can be very beneficial.
 Pets can improve mental and physical health, prevent loneliness, and boost self-esteem.
 However, pet ownership also requires a lot of commitment.
 Even though a child may promise to take care of the pet, it is an adult’s responsibility to make sure the pet’s needs are met.
 Here are some things to consider when choosing a pet for your family.